GuccioGucci/yoke/README.md

 ]
 ```

+### aws_cf_distribution

+Get [CloudFront](https://aws.amazon.com/cloudfront/) distribution id, by `Comment`. `Comment` usage is required since there is id is automatically generated, and not controlled by configuration.
+So, to be uniquely identified, please add this comment to desired distribution, in your provisioning configuration (eg: Terraform module).
+Note that, we're not using `Tags` node here, since it would require two API calls (see [list-distributions](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/list-distributions.html) and [list-tags-for-resource](https://docs.aws.amazon.com/cli/latest/reference/cloudfront/list-tags-for-resource.html)).

+* Usage: `aws_cf_distribution $VALUE`
+* Note: this is intended to be used as part of post-deploy actions

 # Extra

 We prepared some resources and guidelines in adopting the process, for example ready to use **templates** for deployment and build servers (such as [Jenkins](https://www.jenkins.io/)), or configuring **deployment controllers** (for Rolling Update and Canary Releases).
 Please, note that this additional contribution is partly very specific to what we've been using in [GuccioGucci](https://github.com/GuccioGucci/), anyway we hope it's common enough to be useful to you as well.
 See [EXTRA.md](/docs/EXTRA.md)